rodrimaia/autodoist/README.md

     python autodoist.py -a <API Key> -l <LABEL_NAME>

-If you want to enable regeneration of sub-tasks in recurring lists, run with the `-r` argument followed by a mode number for the overall functionality (1: no regeneration, 2: regenerate all, 3: regenerate ony if all sub-tasks are completed):
+If you want to enable regeneration of sub-tasks in recurring lists, run with the `-r` argument followed by a mode number for the overall functionality (1: no regeneration, 2: regenerate all, 3: regenerate only if all sub-tasks are completed):

     python autodoist.py -a <API Key> -r <NUMBER>